MycoMatics/eNano/README.md

   --minlength NUM      Minimum length of reads to keep in cutadapt(default: 400)
   --maxlength NUM      Maximum length of reads to keep in cutadapt(default: 1200)
   --ee NUM             Expected error rate for cutadapt (default: 0.2)
-  --q NUM              Quality threshold for NanoFilt (default: 20)
-  --clusterid NUM      OTU clustering identity threshold in vsearch (default: 0.97)
-  --db FASTAFILE       Path to the reference FASTA file for taxonomy assignment in vsearch (required, unless --skip-otu 1)
+  --q NUM              Quality threshold for chopper (default: 20) --maxqual NUM        Maximum Quality threshold for chopper (default: 1000) --clusterid NUM      OTU clustering identity threshold in vsearch (default: 0.98) --mintax NUM         cut-off for SINTAX confidence in taxonomy splitting --db FASTAFILE       Path to the reference FASTA file for taxonomy assignment in vsearch (required, unless --skip-otu 1)
-  --chimref            Reference-based (using --db) chimera filtering if set to 1 (default: 0)"
+  --chimref            Reference-based (using --db) chimera filtering if set to 1 (default: 0, de novo)"
   --skip-concat        Skip the concatenation step if set to 1 (default: 0)
   --skip-process       Skip the processing step if set to 1 (default: 0)
   --skip-otu           Skip the OTU clustering and taxonomy assignment step if set to 1 (default: 0)